 During the day, there are multiple stalls around the main plaza serving smoothies, fresh juice, breads, iced coffee, and empanadas for a very cheap price.
 These are great options for breakfast or snacks during the day.
 We heard that Café Almendra is also a great place for breakfast if your hostel doesn’t include it or you want a little change.

 There are various small mercados around Coroico, such as Mercado Coroico, where you can buy water, snacks, and other goods.
 There are no large stores here, so it is a good idea to bring bug spray, sunscreen, and other essentials before visiting here.

 Do You Need a Tour?

-We came to Coroico mainly because we could do many activities without a tour, which would save us money.
+One of the reasons we came to Coroico was because we could do many activities without a tour, which would save us money.
 There are many hikes, such as Cerro Uchumachi, that can be done directly from town.
-We never felt unsafe while walking through the Yungas valley.
-Even if you are trying to reach a farther place and need transportation, you can easily take taxis or public transportation from town.
+Even if you are trying to reach a farther place and need transportation, you can take taxis or public transportation from town.

 Finding a Tour

 If you would feel more comfortable embarking on a tour, there are some agencies around the main plaza that can take you to some of the surrounding areas.
 Be sure to do your research to make sure the companies are reputable and aren’t ripping you off when giving a price.
 Look at online reviews and ask around before booking.